Aadit3003/llm-rhyme-eval/README.md

 In this project, we investigate the phonological capabilities of LLMs by testing whether they are able to discern rhyming and non-rhyming word-pairs in two Germanic languages (Dutch and English).
 We mine English (CMU-Dict) and Dutch (Celex2) pronunciation dictionaries and construct rhyming datasets for five types of rhymes [Single perfect/Double Perfect/Assonance/Consonance/Alliteration].
 We test three open-source LLMs: **Llama2-7b-chat-hf**, **Llama3-8B-Instruct** and **CrystalChat-7b** on the English and Dutch datasets.
 Additionally, we test out prompt variation (title/description-level prompts) with the models.

+This project was completed under the guidance of Prof. David Mortensen, at LTI, CMU.
+For more details refer to the [report](https://github.com/Aadit3003/llm-rhyme/blob/85faec464d38443517b90497e032cf2f9bb28e9a/report.pdf) and the slides from my [talk](https://github.com/Aadit3003/llm-rhyme/blob/85faec464d38443517b90497e032cf2f9bb28e9a/talk_slides.pdf)!

 ## **Results**
 English Results (F1 scores) (Title Prompts):
 |      Model     | Single Perfect | Double Perfect | Assonance | Consonance | Alliteration |